+As discussed in Note 1 to the consolidated financial statements, the Company changed its method of accounting for inventory on November 1, 2009.
 As discussed in Note 11 to the consolidated financial statements, the Company adopted the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" (codified under ASC 740, "Income Taxes") in 2008.